hug-sch/hug-sch.github.io/content/pp/Importing.md

----
-tags:
-- PP
-date: 2023-05-24
-title: Importing
-categories:
-lastMod: 2023-05-30
----
-# Importing a CSV-file
++++
+title =  "Importing a CSV-file" date =  "2023-05-24"
+lastMod =  "2023-05-30"
+categories =  ["PortfolioPerformance"]

++++
 In PP you can enter your transactions (buy, sell, dividends, … ) manually.
-You can also *import* those transactions from a CSV file (comma-separated values) or from a PDF document.
-Not all brokers, however, provide the format that PP needs.
+You can also *import* those transactions from a CSV file (comma-separated values) or from a PDF document. <!--more--> Not all brokers, however, provide the format that PP needs.
 So, how should this CSV-file look?
 Suppose, you want to import the following transaction.

 ![transaction-20230525-134306_1685198802956_0.png](/pp/assets/transaction-20230525-134306_1685198802956_0_1685361637474_0.png)